Skip to main content

 TranscriptsPowers Windy’s analytics and insights on your work

-Recording metadataMatches recordings to calendar events for 1:1 sync
+Recording metadataMatches recordings to 1:1s via calendar event ID

-Granola data syncs into Windmill’s Recording data model, making it available across 1:1s, recaps, performance reviews, and Windy.
+Granola data syncs into Windmill’s Recording data model, making it available to Windy and linkable from 1:1s, recaps, and performance reviews.

-1. Calendar event matching — Windmill links recordings to 1:1s based on the underlying calendar event ID.
-This is the primary matching method and works when both Granola and Windmill are connected to the same calendar.
+1. Calendar event matching — Windmill links recordings based on the underlying calendar event ID.
+This is the primary method and works when both Granola and Windmill are connected to the same calendar.

 2. Smart fallback — If a calendar event ID isn’t available, Windmill uses the meeting time and attendees to identify the correct 1:1.